opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/03_searching_the_data/search.rst

    * * theme
      * The theme of the dataset
    * * keyword
-     * The keywords describing the dataset
+     * A keyword describing the dataset
    * * references
      * The references for the dataset